 The Yilan County Government has introduced a series of educational and training courses for the county’s labor force, focusing especially on youth.
 Many of Yilan County’s schools, including Toucheng High School of Commerce and Home Economics, Luodong High School of Commerce, and National Yilan University have worked with local companies on the Youth Career Development Project.
 Together, they have held ten different information sessions, aiming to match school departments with appropriate companies in the county to help youth find the best jobs for them.
 The three schools have also organized the Labor Workforce Employment Skill Cultivation Project with J.P.
 Morgan Chase Bank.
 In 2015, 348 people participated in the project, and 228 of them acquired new skill licenses that allowed them to join the labor market.

 The local government has planned a number of other educational programs, including the Mobile Learning Exemplar School Project, the Scratch Program Design Competition, the digital learning platform Moodle, and the Junyi Academy.
 Together, these programs provide digital education for students of all ages, focusing on computer literacy, programming, and mechatronics skills.
-In particular, elementary and junior high schools in the county are now including 3D printing and robot design courses.
-All four projects have seen hundreds of participants as of 2016, including 700 students in the Mobile Learning Exemplar School Project and 560 contestants in the 7th Scratch Program Design Competition alone.
+In particular, elementary and junior high schools in the county are now completing 3D printing and robot design courses.
+The four programs have attracted hundreds of participants as of 2016, including 700 students in the Mobile Learning Exemplar School Project and 560 contestants in the 7th Scratch Program Design Competition alone.

 Blending Tradition with Modern Innovation